Toorak

 Residential development activity is lower than average in Toorak according to AreaSearch's national comparison of local real estate markets

 AreaSearch analysis of ABS building approval numbers in Toorak shows around 64 residential properties granted approval per year over the past five financial years ending June 2021.
 This totals an estimated 320 homes.
-As of April 2026, 30 approvals have been recorded in FY-26.
-The population has declined in recent years, suggesting new supply has kept up with demand, offering buyers good choice.
+So far in the financial year 2026, which ends on June 30, 2026, 30 approvals have been recorded.
+The population has declined in recent years, suggesting that new supply has likely kept up with demand, offering good choice to buyers.

-New homes are being built at an average expected construction cost value of $4,801,000, indicating developers target the premium market segment with higher-end properties.
-This financial year, $36.2 million in commercial approvals have been registered, demonstrating high levels of local commercial activity.
+New homes are being built at an average expected construction cost value of $4,801,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In the current financial year ending June 2026, $36.2 million in commercial approvals have been registered, demonstrating high levels of local commercial activity.
 Compared to Greater Melbourne, Toorak records markedly lower building activity, which is 58.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-New building activity shows 28.0% detached dwellings and 72.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+New building activity shows 28.0% detached dwellings and 72.0% townhouses or apartments, indicating a skew toward compact living that offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development